 Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.
-All journal's content (articles) are subjected to a double-blind, peer-review process.
+All journal's articles (including special issue) are subjected to a double-blind, peer-review process.
 Articles are first reviewed by editors and may be rejected because it is not dealing with the subject matter.
 Articles that are found suitable for review are then sent to two experts who are unknown to each other in the field of the paper.
 Reviewers must not be involved in the work presented, nor affiliated with the same institution(s) as any of the authors or have any potential conflicts of interests in reviewing the manuscript.
 Reviewers are asked to classify the paper as accepted, accepted with amendments or rejected.
 Reviewer's evaluations normally include the recommendation of what to do with the paper.
 Reviewer's comments are then seen by the author.
 Editors should be ready to justify any important points from the described process.
 Editors should not reverse decisions on publication.

 The editor should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
 Editors' decision to accept or reject a paper for publication should be based only on the paper's importance, originality and clarity, and the study's relevance to the aim of the journal.

 Editor and any editorial staff must keep confidential of all information about a submitted and review process of the manuscript to anyone except the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher.

 Duties of Authors